nnra6864/HyprlandUnityFix/README.md

 # Hyprland Unity Fix

 This is a fix needed due to Unity devs being highly competent and handling windows well.

-## How does it work
+## How it works

 1. Windows get initial focus and are no longer insta closed thanks to the `allowsinput` window rule
 2. Tooltips no longer steal focus